EricZinda/Perplexity/backlog.md

 New Language:
     Don't try different scoping trees that are equivalent Hi Pri:
+        - USER: I would like to order vegetarian dish Sorry, did you mean to say something?
+            Generate a better error
         - Deal with open ended food
             - Performance seems much slower now
             - Scenarios:
 - (fixed) "I want tea"
 - (fixed) "tea"
     - satisfy_want needs to deal better with concepts that we don't have
 - (fixed) "do you have tea?"
     - valid_player_request() must return true, and then the count_of_instances_and_concepts() routine will handle it like "I want tea"
     - "Do you have x" where x is a noun that is not a food should return something better than: "I don't understand the way you are using: have"
         - what is happening is: we have a concept with no instances
             - the predication that should handle that is: _have_v_1_fact_check
                 - But fact check requires instances and this doesn't have any so it never gets there
                 - So, update _have_v_1_request_order to give a better error
 - (fixed) "I'll take any meat dish" -> We don't carry that
     - satisfy_want is called with: ESLConcept(dish: [(<function rel_subjects at 0x7fee6bfe3c10>, 'isAdj', 'meat')] )
     - which is accepted as an orderable thing since it entails "Food" (this is new, it didn't use to work)
     - which has no instances since things aren't modelled with isAdj meat
     - Need to raise an error instead of succeeding and reporting text, when we get no instances.
 That way, alternatives will be tried.
 - (fixed) Ordering water now counts as a full meal?
     - regression
 - (fixed) "sandwich for lunch" was missing test, was broken
     - ESLConcept("lunch").entails(context, state, ESLConcept("course")) is failing
 - (fixed) "vegetables" --> Host: I'm sorry, we don't serve that here.
 Get the menu to see what is available.
     - add vegetables as a class of thing?
     - Model ingredients?
         - Add concepts that could be ingredients and mark them as ingredients
         - allow concepts to have other concepts and answer it properly in _have_v_1_fact_check
     - (go this way) Just give an error message that doesn't say "we don't have it".
 Something like "you can't order that here", which is true for "vegetables"
 - (fixed) "vegetarian" --> Sorry, I don't think we have that here.
     - Need to model "vegetarian" as itself instead of "veggie"
 - (fixed) one vegetarian meal --> Host: Sorry, I don't think we have that here.
     - ? salad is a vegetarian meal --> salad is not a vegetarian meal
+- I want a sandwich for lunch is broken
+    It happened when we got rid of meal as a real item (that didn't do anything):
+            "_lunch_n_1": "_meal_n_1",
+            "_dinner_n_1": "_meal_n_1",
+            "_breakfast_n_1": "_meal_n_1",
+    And converted it all to dish:
+            "_meal_n_1": "_dish_n_of",
+            "_lunch_n_1": "_dish_n_of",
+            "_dinner_n_1": "_dish_n_of",
+            "_breakfast_n_1": "_dish_n_of",
+    And then "dish" returns every single thing in the restaurant, which is fine except that we try to do it in all combinations
+        - implement a timeout
+    do you have chicken?
+Now goes to a table because this entails chicken and meal Having trouble distinguishing "meal" from "chicken" since one derives from the other
+- (fixed) We'd like to get lunch (from the table) takes you back to the table
+- (fixed) We want lunch: takes forever.
+Because it starts with just one person and only adds the other after all of the options are exhausted
+    - Resolve smaller options first?
+    - Don't keep adding options when clearly only one will work (lunch).
+Need to have a concept count
+        - Fixed but it still doesn't work: still times out
+- (fixed) "We want a meal" should get a menu at the table?
+- (fixed) That's it for now --> really slow
             - Create a virtual model where:
                 - return True for handles_noun for all words
                     - fail in match_all_n_concepts if it isn't a food